brisberg/BetterWorksHW/README.md

-Example Angular 1 application using ui-router.
+# Example Angular 1 application showing Custom Directives for gauge and slider.

+## Running

-Next, you need to install all of your dependencies.
+You need to install all of your dependencies.

-npm install
+`npm install`

-And install and run the serve package so you can build the app.
+And install and run the serve package so you can run the app.

-npm install -g serve
+`npm install -g serve`

-serve src/
+`serve src/`

 Navigate to http://localhost:3000

+## Testing

+`npm install karma`

+`npm install karma-jasmine karma-chrome-launcher`

+`karma start`